How to become a full stack WordPress developer?

 HyperText Markup Language (HTML)

 HTML (HyperText Markup Language) is the most popular markup language in the world.
-It is the code used to structure a webpage and its contents.
-A web page may contain text, images, video, audio files, and any other format of multimedia content.
+It is the code that structures a webpage and its contents, including text, images, video, audio, and any other format of multimedia content.

 HTML acts as the building block of the pages visitors use.
-It allows web developers to structure them by giving instructions about how each type of content should be displayed.
+It allows web developers to structure them by giving browsers instructions about how pages should display each type of content.